Sociology_PhD

 The M.A. and Ph.D. programmes in Sociology are MOE subsidised.
 Please visit our website for more details.

-• A Master’s degree in sociology or a closely related field from a internationally recognised university.
+• A good Master’s degree and Bachelor's degree in sociology or a closely related field from a recognised university and the ability to pursue research in the candidate's proposed field of advanced study.

-• A good language proficiency score: IELTS score at least 7.0 (on all subtests); TOEFL score at least 105 – Internet Based Test Score or 580 – Paper Based Test Score.
+• A good language proficiency score: IELTS score at least 7.0 (overall); TOEFL score at least 105 – Internet Based Test Score (IBT).
 IELTS is preferred.
+The IELTS/TOEFL score must have been attained within 2 years prior to application.

 • It is strongly recommended for applicants to contact one of the faculty members whom they wish to work with.
 Applicants can discuss their proposal with the faculty member and ask for suggestions and feedback prior to submitting the application.